orcasound/OS_DAS_files/README.md

 #### Here is an output for a "L" shaped fiber.
 The fiber descends at 30 degrees to a depth of 100 m and then turns "North"
-#### Red is the 'actual' (i.e. assumed fiber) and Blue is the located array after localization a number of locating signals.
+#### Red is the 'actual' (i.e. assumed fiber) and Blue is the located array after localization using a number of locating signals.
 ![3d PLOT OF FIBER](LshapedFiber.png)

 ## A localized fiber is then used to calculate source locations.